-- To map a coordinated approach across all government and non-government education jurisdictions to addressing geographic disparities in school education. - To foster the development of strategic partnerships between stakeholders involved in rural and regional education. - To deliver a coordinated, collaboratively-designed and research supported package of programs to address the needs of rural teachers and students, rather than a collection of separate initiatives.
+- g.
+To map a coordinated approach across all government and non-government education jurisdictions to addressing geographic disparities in school education. - h.
+To foster the development of strategic partnerships between stakeholders involved in rural and regional education. - i.
+To deliver a coordinated, collaboratively-designed and research-supported package of programs to address the needs of rural teachers and students, rather than a collection of separate initiatives.

-The concept of the National Rural School Education Strategy is developed in greater detail in Recommendations 21 and 22, and in the final chapter of this report.
+The concept of the National Rural School Education Strategy is developed in greater detail in Recommendations 21 and 22, and in Chapter 10.
 The following twenty recommendations relate specifically to the findings of the National Survey, and were also informed by the state and territory case studies.